 Alongside my solo work, I collaborate with Eoin Furbank under the name Dot Dash.
-Together we make noisy theatre, live and installation art.
+Together we make noisy theatre, live and installation art: from 30 second punk gigs in the lift of the Turner Contemporary to large scale installations about entropy on Dreamland’s big wheel (more information here).
 I also work as a writer and sub editor (more information here) and lead yoga classes to drone metal and noise in a record shop in Margate (more information here).

-I have recently been selected for Bloomberg New Contemporaries ‘18, exhibiting with them at the Liverpool Biennial and South London Gallery this year.
+I was selected for Bloomberg New Contemporaries ‘18, exhibiting with them at the Liverpool Biennial and South London Gallery.

 2017 Associate Artist, Open School East

 2007-08 MA Classical Acting, Central School of Speech and Drama

 2017-19, I told you there was something in the air